sylwait/MKWS2023/README.md

 # MKWS2023
-MKWS projekt
-INFLUENCE OF TEMPERATURE AND
-PRESSURE ON IGNITION DELAY
-TIME
-Ignition delay for variable molar fuel compositions
+AUTOIGNITION OF METHANE FOR VARYING INITIAL CONDITIONS Influence of molar fuel composition on ignition delay